sohan10012/HTML-CSS-JS/Temperature-Converter/README.md

 ## Contributing

 Feel free to contribute to this project by submitting issues or pull requests.
-Let's make this stopwatch even better together!
+Let's make this temperature converter even better together!